 It’s well known that the Moon’s minor gravitational field, along with that of the Sun, pulls at Earth’s oceans, generating tides on very predictable time cycles.
-In other parts of our Solar System, the gravitational dance of various moons and planets can generate such powerful tidal forces that rock is pulled apart into molten lava.
+In other parts of our Solar System, the gravitational dance of various moons and planets can generate such powerful tidal forces that rock is pulled apart into molten rock.

 Seismologists have often wondered if we have been underestimating the power of our very own pale companion.
 It certainly can’t melt rock down, but could it exert enough force to break weak rocks apart?